Russian protest band bringing multimedia show to Olympia’s Capitol Theater this week

 Vail wrote articles and did interviews about the women’s plight and recorded a song, “Free Pussy Riot,” to raise awareness.

-Thursday’s show is a multimedia presentation featuring Alyokhina, other members of Pussy Riot, and other Russian artists.
+Thursday’s show is a multimedia presentation featuring Alyokhina, other members of the band, and Russian artists.
 It is based on Alyokhina’s book “Revolution,” which tells the band’s story from early protests through the trial and imprisonment.

 The story of “Revolution” is a universal one, she said, comparing the protests the group staged in 2011 and 2012, when Vladimir Putin was running for president, to the Women’s March and other protests happening around the world since the election of President Donald Trump.